devetry/skills-front-end/assignments/word-up/README.md

 	> We received a response from Pearson!

-#### 14. Is it a Real Word?
+#### 13. Is it a Real Word?

 Now that we got a response, we need to use that response to answer the question: Is this word legit?

-In the same `success` callback of the AJAX call within the `checkIfWordIsReal` function, we have made a variable called `theAnswer`, and have assigned it a hardcoded value of `true`.
+In the same `then` callback of the `fetch` call within the `checkIfWordIsReal` function, we have made a variable called `isARealWord`, and have assigned it a hardcoded value of `true`.
 Replace the hardcoded value with an actual answer.

 Use the following (imperfect) hueristic to decide whether or not we have a "real word" on our hands: The `response` object contains a bunch of properties, one of which is a list of "matching entries" called `results`.
 If the `results` list is empty, then the word is not real.
 Otherwise, it is real.

+It may be helpful to add a `debugger` statement to the callback, so you can inspect the `resp` variable.
+It may also be enough to look at what's printed out on the console.

 *Confirmation:*

 - Nothing visible.
 You should add your own `console.log` statement to check that this is working properly.

-#### 15. Update `.isRealWord` of the Word Submission
+#### 14. Update `.isRealWord` of the Word Submission

 Now that you know the correct answer, there is one more thing to do.
-You must find the appropriate item in `model.wordSubmissions`, and set its `.isRealWord` property accordingly.
+You must find the appropriate item in `this.wordSubmissions`, and set its `.isRealWord` property accordingly.

 <img src="https://media.giphy.com/media/3o7TKw7vcnyQa0Hldu/giphy.gif" style="width: 300px"/>

 Let's back up a sec.
 (This will be a long digression, so get comfortable.)

-You might have noticed, if you poked around on the console, that the `model.wordSubmissions` property is kind of weird.
+You might have noticed, if you poked around on the console, that the `app.wordSubmissions` property is kind of weird.
 It turns out that the concept of a "word submission" is too complicated to be represented by a string alone.
-For each word, we need to keep track of two pieces of information: the string itself, and also whether or not the string is a real word (rather than just gibberish).
-So for each item in the `model.wordSubmissions` list, we actually want an *object* composed of two properties: a string, and a boolean.
+For each word, we need to keep track of several pieces of information: the string itself, its score, whether we've heard back from the Pearson API and, if so, whether or not the string is a real word (rather than just gibberish).
+So for each item in the `app.wordSubmissions` list, we actually want an *object* composed of four properties:

+1. `word`, a string with the actual word typed by the user
+2. `loading`, a boolean representing whether or not we've heard back from the Pearson API.
+3. `isRealWord`, a boolean which is not added until we hear back from the API.

 For example, suppose the user is in the middle of a game, and has previously typed two words: `"honk"`, and `"honq"`.
 While "honk" is a real word, "honq" is not.
 And so in this situation, our model should look something like this: